 - You will find that you are reading through the OT on your own, and the NT together (if you do the couples plan)

 - OT prophets are placed in (roughly) where they would have ministered chronologically.
 This helps break up the monotony of reading through huge chunks of narrative and prophets, by intermixing the two.
-It also helps you realize the context for the prophets.
+It also helps you understand the historical and redemptive context for the prophets.

 - The NT is organized into bodies of literature.
-Beginning with Luke-Acts, you read through material written for Gentile audiences.
+You begin with the the Johannine body of literature (all the books written by John).
 Then you read Matthew and the other books written particularly for Jews.
-Next there is Mark and Peter, and finally, the Johannine body of literature.
+Next you read through Luke-Acts, you read through material written for Gentile audiences.
+Finally, there is Mark and Peter.

 Let me know if you’ve got any questions / comments / suggestions for improving the plan for next year!